Gupta Society: Caste, Gender and Religious Shifts

 • Position of Women

 • Deterioration of Women’s Status: The position of women had become miserable.
-They were prohibited from studying religious texts like Puranas.
+They were now permitted to listen to the epics and the Puranas.

 • Promotion of Early Marriage: The practice of Swayamvara was given up, and Manusmriti suggested early marriage for girls.